encode/apistar/README.md

 Validates numeric data.
 A subclass of `float`.

-* `default` - A default to be used if a field using this schema is missing from a parent `Object`.
+* `default` - A default to be used if a field using this typesystem is missing from a parent `Object`.
 * `maximum` - A float representing the maximum valid value for the data.
 * `minimum` - A float representing the minimum valid value for the data.
 * `exclusive_maximum` - `True` for an exclusive maximum limit.
 Defaults to `False`.